DeskPi-Team/deskpi/README.md

 The DeskPi Pro is a hardware kit for converting a standard Raspberry Pi 4 from a naked SBC, with limited storage, into a mini PC complete with a power button, cooling, better ports and, via SATA then USB3, 2.5" or M.2 SSD storage.

+## Currently tested operating systems that can support Deskpi scripts
+* Raspberry Pi OS(32bit) - tested
+* RaspiOS (64bit) - tested
+* Ubuntu-mate OS(32bit) - tested
+* Ubuntu OS (64bit) - tested
+* Manjaro OS (32bit) - tested
+* Manjaro OS (64bit) - To be tested
+* Kali-linux-arm OS (32bit) - tested
+* Kali-linux-arm OS (64-Bit) - To be tested
+* Twister OS v2.0.2 (32bit) - tested
+* DietPi OS (64bit) - tested
+* Volumio OS Version: 2021-04-24-Pi (32bit) - tested
+* RetroPie OS (32bit) - tested
+* Windows 10 IoT - NOT Supported
+* Windows 11 - To be tested

+## Please Read this section carefully
+* if you are using 64bit OS, The script to control the fan is in the `rivers/c/` directory.
+The file suffix with `64` means `64bit`, and the one without a `32bit` executable file.
+* Before you install this script, please make sure your Raspberry Pi can access internet and can access github website.

 ## How to install it.
 ### For Raspbian and RetroPie OS.